Hedayat-Farahi786/HEAG/README.md

-# Markdown App
+# Html App

-A simple web application that previews the Markdown as Html built with React JS!
+A simple web application that previews the Html as Result built with React JS!

-You can check it here: [Markdown](https://md-to-html.netlify.app/)
+You can check it here: [Html](https://md-to-html.netlify.app/)